bytecodealliance/wasmtime/docs/contributing-release-process.md

 # Release Process

-This is intended to serve as documentation for wasmtime's release process.
-It's largely an internal checklist for those of us performing a wasmtime release, but others might be curious in this as well!
+This is intended to serve as documentation for Wasmtime's release process.
+It's largely an internal checklist for those of us performing a Wasmtime release, but others might be curious in this as well!

 To kick off the release process someone decides to do a release.
 Currently